ehlesp/smallab-k8s-pve-guide/G033 - Deploying services 02 ~ Ghost - Part 2 - Valkey cache server.md

       Valkey's `default` user comes enabled with no password by default:

       - `on`\
         Enables the `default` user to allow authenticating with it in the Valkey instance.
-This user will be used by the Prometheus metrics exporter module that will run in the same pod together with your Valkey instance.
+This user will be used by the Prometheus metrics exporter module running in the same pod together with your Valkey instance.

       - `~*`\
         Indicates that this `default` user can access all the keys stored in the Valkey instance.